woggle/GPU-Programming-Assignment/README.part2.md

 2016-11-18: edit `forward_subst.cu` to accept no arguments when the fixed example is enabled;
 clarify how the fixed example is enabled for `2d_convolve`.
+2016-11-23: fixed some minor errors in the comments at the top of `breadth_first_search.cu`; add note about how starting node is chosen for the BFS when some nodes have 0 out-edges.

 # Breadth-First Search